-Find out more about our values, objectives and programme click here
+To find out more about our values, objectives and programme click here

 Scouting is about doing things together

-The Helsinki Metropolitan Area Guides and Scouts (abbreviated PäPa) is an association for all the guides and scouts in the the local troops and their members from the cities of Helsinki, Espoo, Kauniainen and Vantaa.
+The Helsinki Metropolitan Area Guides and Scouts (abbreviated PäPa) is an association for all the guides and scouts in the the local groups and their members from the cities of Helsinki, Espoo, Kauniainen and Vantaa.

 That’s really something!